carpentries/lesson-development-training/episodes/17-operations.md

 :::::::::::

-## Connecting with the lesson developer community
+## Connecting with the Lesson Developer Community

 With over 100 lessons under development in The Carpentries Incubator, the lesson developer community is thriving.